 Subscribing to Poets.org brings a poem a day to my inbox, which exposes us to new poets and innovative types of writing.
 American Poet Edward Hirsch* writes, “Reading poetry well is part attitude and part technique.”
 Approaching poems with curiosity and an open-mind are crucial.

 We love watching/listening to Spoken Word poets.
 These poets amaze, with their passion and ability to perform their stories.
 In Chicago, the Spoken Word poetry scene is incomparable.
-It is on my teacher-mom-wish-list to attend “Louder Than a Bomb” – an annual youth poetry competition with over 1,200 participants.
-Students from schools and groups in the Chicago area perform original solo and group poems in a tournament.
+It is on my teacher-mom-wish-list to attend “Louder Than a Bomb” – an annual youth poetry competition in Chicago.
+Over 1,200 students from area schools perform original solo and group poems in a tournament.
 There is a documentary film of the competition with the same name, “Louder Than a Bomb” that will rock, inspire and make you cry like a baby.
 It’s THAT powerful.

 “Louder Than A Bomb” is the largest youth poetry festival in the world.
 (Chicago, IL)